ihabwahbi/rl-exec-data/docs/architecture/architecture-status.md

 # Architecture Status

-**Last Updated**: 2025-07-19
+**Last Updated**: 2025-07-21
-**Current Phase**: Validation Foundation - Critical Issues Discovered
+**Current Phase**: Epic 1 Complete - Ready for Epic 2 Implementation

-## ⚠️ Critical Status Update
+## ✅ Architecture Validation Success

-Story 1.2 implementation revealed fundamental misunderstandings between specification and implementation.
-Architecture must pivot to a **validation-first approach** based on empirical evidence rather than assumptions.
+The validation-first pivot has proven highly successful.
+With Epic 1 100% complete, we have strong empirical foundations with 11.15M golden samples, a comprehensive validation framework (91% test coverage), and validated performance exceeding requirements by 130x.
+Delta feed validation showed perfect results with 0% sequence gaps.

 ## Executive Summary

-While Epic 0 (Data Acquisition) is complete, Story 1.2 implementation issues have exposed a critical gap: we've been building based on theoretical understanding rather than empirical validation.
-The architecture must evolve to establish a solid foundation through systematic validation before proceeding with complex reconstruction.
+Epic 0 (Data Acquisition) is complete and Epic 1 has successfully established the validation foundation.
+The architecture has evolved from theory to empirically-validated patterns with comprehensive golden samples and a production-ready validation framework.
+All technical risks have been validated with GO decision for Epic 2 FullReconstruction strategy.

 ## Architecture Evolution